A look at the design, market and legacy of Victorian pottery

 I have to admit that I love watching the Antiques Roadshow on PBS.

-It's not quite as much fun as the British version shown on BBC America but it's an interesting way to pass an hour.
+The American version on PBS is not quite as much fun as the British version shown on BBC America but it's an interesting way to pass an hour.
 For those of us who keep up with the antiques market it's always a laugh to see the prices placed on the items at the end of each evaluation.
 It's not that the prices are necessarily incorrect in the general sense, but the values are always couched in such ridiculous ways to inflate them far beyond what one may realistically expect in the antiques world.
+Such phrases as "well advertised auction," "retail shop," and "insurance value" are intentionally downplayed on screen to give the illusion that a piece has greater value than it really does.

 For one thing I doubt if many people outside of the antiques business know that "insurance value" is generally double, or more, the real value of an object.
 The reasoning behind this is that many pieces are unique or practically unique so that replacement is practically impossible.